gbbns/gatsby.gbbns.co/src/writing/the-30-day-writing-challenge.md

 ---
-categories: "personal"
+categories: 'personal'
-tags: ["work", "personal", "motivation"]
+tags: ['work', 'personal', 'motivation']
 published: true
-title: "The 30 day writing challenge"
+title: 'The 30 day writing challenge'
 date: 2016-04-01T07:00:00+01:00
-description: ""
+description: ''
-type: "article"
+type: 'article'
-author: "Chris Gibbons"
+author: 'Chris Gibbons'
-path: "/writing/the-30-day-writing-challenge"
+path: '/writing/the-30-day-writing-challenge'
 ---

 I've known for a [while](/writing/motivation) that writing was going to be important to me this year, but as with all best laid plans...